mrOranger/RxJs/4. Time/README.md

 as you can see after given an input value `t` each `t` seconds a new value is produced and flows out from the pipe to the Observer in the same time interval.

 The other common method whose logic is more close to an Observable respect to the `interval` is `timer`.
-Just like the `setTimeout` function in JavaScript, `timer` triggers an event after that the amout of input time is passed, just like the figure below:
+Just like the `setTimeout` function in JavaScript, `timer` triggers an event after that the about of input time is passed, just like the figure below:

 <p align="center">
     <img src="../assets/4.
 Time/Timer.png" alt="Timer Operator" style="width:100%">
 </p>

-Now, the question is, why should we use `interval` and `timer` insted of `setInterval` and `setTimeout` that behaves exactly in the same way?
-The answer is that while JavaScript needs that the allocated resources should be released, RxJs does it authomatically, moreover, `setTimeout` and `setInterval` are callbacks requiring some values outside from then, therefore are not pure functions, while the corresponding methods in RxJs are pure functions.
+Now, the question is, why should we use `interval` and `timer` instead of `setInterval` and `setTimeout` that behaves exactly in the same way?
+The answer is that while JavaScript needs that the allocated resources should be released, RxJs does it automatically, moreover, `setTimeout` and `setInterval` are callbacks requiring some values outside from then, therefore are not pure functions, while the corresponding methods in RxJs are pure functions.

 ## Delay the emission of a value

-Up to this point we saw operators that emits values after a certain amout of time, or in a certan interval and the global emission time of the values is not affected, however, there the `delay` operator shifts the emission time of values for the given amout of milliseconds, just like shown in the figure for the `timer` method.
+Up to this point we saw operators that emits values after a certain amount of time, or in a certain interval and the global emission time of the values is not affected, however, there the `delay` operator shifts the emission time of values for the given amount of milliseconds, just like shown in the figure for the `timer` method.

 Now, applying the `delay` operator to the Observer generated by the `interval` method, is the emission of each value shifted?
 The answer is no, `delay` shifts only the starting emission that, therefore, only the emission of the first value is affected while the others no. It's important to notice that it is not affected the generation of the values, these are still generated once an Observer is attached, what is affected is the <u>propagation of the values through the stream</u>.